 Learning Disability Resources

-We designed these learning disability resources for parents and educators to gain a better
+We designed these resources for parents and educators to gain a better

 understanding of Autism Spectrum Disorders (ASD) and what makes each of them unique.
 ASD

 is the name for a group of developmental disorders with a wide range of symptoms, skills, and